-The Company's Co-Chief Executive Officers and all senior financial officers are bound by all of the foregoing provisions of the Code and are, in addition, subject to the following specific policies:
+The Company's Co-Chief Executive Officers and all senior financial officers are bound by all the foregoing provisions of the Code and are, in addition, subject to the following specific policies:

-- The Co-CEOs and all senior financial officers are responsible for full, fair, accurate, timely and understandable disclosure in the reports and documents that we file with or submit to the SEC, as well as our other communications with the public, including both written and oral disclosures, statements, and presentations.
-Accordingly, it is the responsibility of the Co-CEOs and each senior financial officer promptly to bring to the attention of the Company's Audit Committee any material information of which such person may become aware that affects the disclosures made by the Company in its SEC filings or otherwise. - The Co-CEOs and all senior financial officers are not permitted, directly or indirectly, to take any action to fraudulently influence, coerce, manipulate, or mislead any independent public or certified public accountant engaged in the performance of an audit or review of the financial statements of the Company that are required to be filed with the SEC if such person knew or was unreasonable in not knowing that such action could, if successful, result in rendering such financial statements materially misleading. - The Co-CEOs and each senior financial officer shall promptly bring to the attention of the Company's Audit Committee any information that such person may have concerning - significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarize, and report financial data, or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's financial reporting, disclosures, or internal controls. - In addition to their obligations under the Code, the Co-CEOs and each senior financial officer shall promptly bring to the attention of AFG's General Counsel or a Co-CEO or, where such person deems it appropriate, directly to the Audit Committee any information that such person may have concerning any violation of this Code.
+The Co-CEOs and all senior financial officers are responsible for full, fair, accurate, timely and understandable disclosure in the reports and documents that we file with or submit to the SEC, as well as our other communications with the public, including both written and oral disclosures, statements, and presentations.
+Accordingly, it is the responsibility of the Co-CEOs and each senior

+- The Co-CEOs and all senior financial officers are not permitted, directly or indirectly, to take any action to fraudulently influence, coerce, manipulate, or mislead any independent public or certified public accountant engaged in the performance of an audit or review of the financial statements of the Company that are required to be filed with the SEC if such person knew or was unreasonable in not knowing that such action could, if successful, result in rendering such financial statements materially misleading. - The Co-CEOs and each senior financial officer shall promptly bring to the attention of the Company's Audit Committee any information that such person may have concerning (a) significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarize, and report financial data, or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's financial reporting, disclosures, or internal controls. - In addition to their obligations under the Code, the Co-CEOs and each senior financial officer shall promptly bring to the attention of AFG's General Counsel or a Co-CEO or, where such person deems it appropriate, directly to the Audit Committee any information that such person may have concerning any violation of this Code.